 It Allows You to Capture the Environment and Subject in the Best Way

-With the 35mm lens, you get to capture your subject in respect to the environment.
+With the 35mm lens, you get to capture your subject with respect to the environment.
 This is also one of the other reasons as to why it is used so often in films.
 These lenses, allow you to tell a story.

 Disadvantages of a 35mm lens